BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 Finally, you should set up a bitcoin configuration file.

 First, create the directory:
 ```
-$ sudo -u user1 /bin/mkdir ~user1/.bitcoin
+$ /bin/mkdir ~user1/.bitcoin
 ```

-This is the core file, which is appropriate for a Mainnet or Testnet setup:
+This is the core bitcoin.conf file, which is appropriate for a mainnet or testnet setup:
 ```
 $ cat >> ~user1/.bitcoin/bitcoin.conf << EOF
 server=1